faisal-arefin/cash-splash/README.md

 To use this application, clone the repository on your computer and open the `index.html` file in a web browser.

 ## Note
-The advice presented is based on data collected as of December 31, 2023.
+The advice presented is based on data collected as of **December 31, 2023**.
+Please use your own discretion.